eda-ricercatore/gulyas-scripts/notes/uml.md

 	- Left aligned.
 	- Write each operation (entirely) in lower case \cite{WikipediaContributors2018g}.
 		* Use of the snake case is strongly recommended \cite{WikipediaContributors2018g}.
+	- Note that I use methods and member functions interchangeably
+		\cite{WikipediaContributors2017a3}.

 ###	Notes about Classes and Objects